Inferring the pair-instability mass gap from gravitational wave data: Data and baseline model

 \section{Data and baseline model}

 In the analysis that follows, we consider the subset of binary BH (BBH) mergers in GWTC-3 with false alarm rates below \(1\,{\rm yr}^{-1}\), consistent with Ref.~\cite{LVKCollab2023}.
-We exclude the events GW170817, GW190425, GW190426, GW190814, GW190917, GW200105, and GW200115~\cite{2021PhRvX..11b1053A,2021arXiv211103606T}, each of which includes at least one component with mass \(< 3\,M_\odot\) and is therefore likely to involve a neutron star~\cite{LVKCollab2023}.
+We exclude all events which include at least one component with mass \(< 3\,M_\odot\) and is therefore likely to involve a neutron star~\cite{LVKCollab2023}.
 The resulting dataset contains 69 BBH mergers.
 Selection effects are accounted for using the set of successfully recovered BBH injections made publicly available by the LIGO–Virgo–KAGRA collaboration, covering their first three observing runs~\cite{LVKCollab2023,injections}; see Appendix~\ref{app:inference-methods} for further details.

 We assume the merger rate density can be factorized as:

 where \(R_{\rm ref}\) denotes the merger rate per unit mass evaluated at redshift \(z = 0.2\) and primary mass \(m_1 = 20\,M_\odot\).
 Our primary object of study is $p(\chi_\mathrm{eff}|m_1)$, the probability distribution of effective spins as a function of BH primary mass.
 In Sec.~\ref{sec:results} below, we will adopt several different models for the probability distribution $p(\chi_\mathrm{eff}|m_1)$, ranging from parametric to flexible non-parametric approaches.